trychlos/pwix-env-settings/README.md

         Trace the content of each individual file at the time it is loaded.

 Also note, as an explicit reminder, that, because the Meteor packages are instanciated at application level, they can have only one configuration.
 In order to prevent any risk of collision, the configuration of the package should be reserved to the application itself.
-In other words, other packages, even if they take advantage of this one, should not try to call themselves the `pwixEnvSettings.configure()` method.
+In other words, other packages, even if they take advantage of this one, should not try to call themselves the `EnvSettings.configure()` method.

 You have been warned: **only the application should configure the package**.